JackCaster/Intro_to_PyMC3/README.md

 # Introduction to Bayesian statistical modelling with PyMC3

 Alberto Morando

-Chalmers University of Technology
+_Chalmers University of Technology_

 ## Description

-This is a beginner-level tutorial to get hands-on experience applying practical Bayesian statistical modeling methods on real data.
+This repository contains a series of tutorial to get hands-on experience applying practical Bayesian statistical modeling methods with PyMC3.

-THe beauty of Bayesian statistical modelling is that it is principled.
+The beauty of Bayesian statistical modelling is that it is principled.
 It can be applied generally to a wide variety of problems, from modelling a distribution to generalized linear model with random effects.

-## Outline

-1. Introduction
+Moreover, the benefit from the _Bayesian approach come not from default implementations, valuable as they can be in practice, but in the active process of model building, checking, and improvement. [...]
+Under a Bayesian approach, all the tuning parameters are supposed to be interpretable in real-world terms, which implies—or should imply—that improvements in a Bayesian model come from, or supply, improvements in understanding of the underlying problem under studied._ [[ref]](https://www.kdnuggets.com/2016/12/bayesian-basics-explained.html)

 ## Software requirements

-This tutorial assumes that you are using Python 3.6.
+The notebooks are supposed to be run with Python 3.6.
 I recommend installing the [Miniconda](https://www.continuum.io/downloads) distribution of Python 3, as it allows for the easy automation of package installation and virtual environment creation (see instructions below).

-## Getting the tutorial materials
+## Getting the materials

 Clone this repository into a directory of your choice.